-One reason why data centers need to control humidity is that humidity can cause electrostatic discharges.
+One reason why data centres need to control humidity is that humidity can cause electrostatic discharges.
 Our data centre monitoring systems will give you exact data on humidity among other parameters.
 These discharges damage servers and bring costly repair bills as well as other inconveniences.
 Low humidity and high humidity can cause damage to the equipment in a data centre.

 You may not realize it, but humidity does affect machines.
 But it isn’t one humidity extreme or the other, both humidity extremes tend to bring some sort of damage to data servers.